secretstartups/handbook/sales/field-operations/sales-strategy/analytics/pipeline-x-ray/index.html.md

 **Remainder to Target** is calculated as  `Target - Booked Net ARR` for current quarter, and as `Total Booked at end of Quarter - Booked Net ARR` for historical quarters.

 ### Nuances / Considerations
-- Coverage to Remainder to Target is only calculated if the remainder is > 10k USD
+- Coverage to Remainder to Target is only calculated if the remainder is more than 10k USD
-- **Historical Coverages** are calculate as `Open Pipeline with Stage X+ at day Y / Total Booked at end of Quarter`
+- **Historical Coverages** are calculated as `Open Pipeline with Stage X+ at day Y / Total Booked at end of Quarter`
 - **Historical Win rates** are just the inverse of Historical Coverages as `Win Rate = 1 / Coverage`

 ### Refresh rates